THE NUMEROUS SOLUTIONS OF

 Posted November 17th, 2015 in Field Reports, Investigations by Billy Jensen

+He used an app to set up a date with a man 20 miles away.
+He never came home.
+His friends used the same app to track his movements and guide police to the neighborhood where he was headed.
 This is a story I produced for Crime Watch Daily on the unsolved murder of Dino Dizdarevic.
-I want to see some justice from the people in Chester, PA.
+I want to see some justice from […]

 How A Citizen Detective Artist Helped Solve The Mystery Of Caledonia Doe